adityasharan1807/Data-Structure-and-Algorithms/python/Function arguments.md

 ```

+### 3.Default Arguments
-Default Arguments: These have a default value assigned, which is used if the caller doesn't provide a value for that argument.
+These have a default value assigned, which is used if the caller doesn't provide a value for that argument.
 Example:

 ```
 def greet(name="Anonymous"):